Last updated August 29th, 2023.

-Up until 2016, the extension period was only for 20 years for an effective 45 year total.
-So it’s therefore clear that Indonesia property laws are slowly moving in the right direction.
+Up until the last decade, the extension period was only for 20 years for an effective 45 year total.
+So it’s clear that Indonesia’s property laws are slowly moving in the right direction.

 The law also technically allows for foreign ownership of strata condominium titles.
 But this is not commonly (if at all) granted in practice.
 InvestAsian is not aware of any foreigner who was ever given a strata title.

 Taxes are exceptionally high in Indonesia.
 In fact, they’re enough of a factor to dissuade many people from buying Indonesia real estate altogether.

 Fees for selling property are particularly high.
 Sellers are subject to a 2.5% transfer tax on the sale value of their property.
 Buyers must pay a 1% land acquisition duty on the purchase price of the property.